-Based on this, the Group's capitalisation is good, also by internal criteria.
-In December 2017, the Sava Re supervisory board approved the business plan of Sava Re and the Sava Re Group, including financial projections and the calculation of eligible own funds, the SCR and the solvency ratio for the 2018-2020 period.
-In the 2018-2020 period, the Group's solvency ratio is planned at a level slightly above the optimal capitalisation as defined in the risk strategy.
+Based on this, the Group's capital position as at 31 December 2018 is good, also by internal criteria.
+In December 2018, the Sava Re supervisory board approved the business plan of Sava Re and the Sava Insurance Group, including financial projections, and the calculation of eligible own funds, the SCR and the solvency ratio for the 2019-2021 period.
+The Group seeks to maintain its solvency ratio within the range of optimal capitalisation as defined in the risk strategy throughout the 2019-2021 period.

-As evident from the preceding figure, the solvency ratio is aligned with the Group's risk strategy, its level slightly above the ceiling of optimum capitalisation (in the adequate capitalisation range).
+As evident from the chart below, the solvency ratio is aligned with the Group's risk strategy, its level above the ceiling of optimum capitalisation (in the appropriate capitalisation range).